anniavd/deep-thoughts/README.md

 # Questions

-  If you have questions about the project, below you can find ways to answer them, either by visiting my highub or contacting me by email
+  If you have questions about the project, below you can find ways to answer them, either by visiting my github or contacting me by email

   Link to my Github: [anniavd](https://github.com/anniavd)